 Is mental health the same as learning disability?

 No!
 Unlike learning disability, mental health problems can affect anyone at any time and may be overcome with treatment.
-A learning disability is a reduced intellectual difficulty with everyday activities which affects someone for their whole life.
+A learning disability is a reduced intellectual ability and difficulty with everyday activities – for example household tasks, socialising or managing money – which affects someone for their whole life.

 Can you have a learning disability and a mental health problem?